ibm-cloud-docs/schematics/access.md

-To bundle and organize all resources that belong to a specific team, you can leverage {{site.data.keyword.cloud_notm}} resource groups.
-With a resource group, you can organize multiple {{site.data.keyword.cloud_notm}} services and resources in one group.
-You can assign access to all resources within a resource group by using IAM access policies.

-be used by teams that are set up by an {{site.data.keyword.cloud_notm}} account owner or an authorized account administrator.
+{{site.data.keyword.bplong_notm}}is designed to be used by teams that are set up by an {{site.data.keyword.cloud_notm}} account owner or an authorized account administrator.
 To simplify the process of assigning access to your users, consider creating an IAM access group that includes the permissions to {{site.data.keyword.bplong_notm}} and the resources that you want your users to work with.
 {: tip}

 The following image shows how {{site.data.keyword.cloud_notm}} account owners can set up access to {{site.data.keyword.bplong_notm}} and other {{site.data.keyword.cloud_notm}} resources.

 <img src="images/schematics-user-flow.png" alt="Assigning access to {{site.data.keyword.bplong_notm}}" width="900" style="width: 900px; border-style: none"/>

 ## Overview of {{site.data.keyword.bpshort}} service access roles and required permissions
 {: #access-roles}